-Projected post-tax cash flows which are initially mainly based on the existing rental income streams less operating costs that reflect the existing cost structure.
+Projected post-tax cash flows which are initially mainly based on the existing rental income streams less operating costs that reflect the existing cost structure as presented in the income statement.
 Going forward, all the rental streams are adjusted to reflect contracted rental adjustments including annual growth rates.
-An average growth rate of 2.3% per annum is being assumed.
+An average growth rate of 2.2% (2022: 2.3%) per annum is being assumed.
 In the case of properties currently under development, estimated development costs to complete were also considered.